Arms and the Man: Reception

+Shaw was called onstage after the curtain, where he received enthusiastic applause.
+Amid the cheers, one audience member booed.
+Shaw riposted, "My dear fellow, I quite agree with you, but what are we against so many?"
+(Note: Shaw's contemporary W. B. Yeats was present for the performance, and rendered this quotation differently in his autobiography: "I assure the gentleman in the gallery that he and I are of exactly the same opinion, but what can we do against a whole house who are of the contrary opinion?")
 George Orwell said that Arms and the Man was written when Shaw was at the height of his powers as a dramatist.
 "It is probably the wittiest play he ever wrote, the most flawless technically, and in spite of being a very light comedy, the most telling."
 His other plays of the period, equally well written, were about issues that, according to Orwell, were no longer controversial at the time Orwell was writing.
 For example, the theme of Mrs. Warren's Profession, which so shocked audiences at the time, was that the causes of prostitution are mainly economic, which was already a common opinion in Orwell's time, and the play Widowers' Houses was an attack on slum landlords, who had since become stock villains.

 In 2024, an attempt to stage John Malkovich's production of the play at Ivan Vazov National Theatre of Bulgaria was targeted by nationalist protesters that considered it a calumny of Bulgaria.
 The mob surrounded the theatre, threw smoke bombs, prevented the visitors that had bought tickets from entering the theatre hall, accusing them of being traitors and threatening them, and physically assaulted the director of the play and the director of the theatre.